flatironinstitute/finufft/README.md

 `-std=c++11 lib/libfinufft.a -lfftw3 -lm` if you edited the makefile for single-threaded.

 `make examples` to compile and run the examples for calling from C++ and from C.

-`make fortran` to compile and run the fortran wrappers and examples.

-`make matlab` to build the MEX interface to matlab
+See [installation instructions](INSTALL.md) to build the wrappers to high-level languages (matlab/octave, python).

 ### Contents of this package

  `src` : main library source and headers.
-Compiled .o will be built here.
+Compiled .o will be built here
- `lib` : compiled library will be built here.
+ `lib` : compiled library will be built here
  `makefile` : GNU makefile (user may need to edit)
- `test` : validation and performance tests. `test/check_finufft.sh` is the main validation script. `test/nuffttestnd.sh` is the main performance test script.
+ `test` : validation and performance tests. `test/check_finufft.sh` is the main validation script. `test/nuffttestnd.sh` is the main performance test script
  `test/results` : validation comparison outputs (\*.refout; do not remove these), and local test and performance outputs (\*.out; one may remove these)
- `examples` : simple example codes for calling the library from C++ and from C.
+ `examples` : simple example codes for calling the library from C++ and from C
- `fortran` : wrappers and drivers for Fortran.
+ `fortran` : wrappers and drivers for Fortran
- `matlab` : wrappers and examples for MATLAB/octave.
-(Not yet working)
+ `matlab` : wrappers and examples for MATLAB/octave
- `matlab-mcwrap` : wrappers and examples for MATLAB.
+ `matlab-mcwrap` : old mcwrap-style wrappers and examples for MATLAB
- `python` : wrappers and examples for python.
+ `python` : wrappers and examples for python
- `contrib` : 3rd-party code.
+ `contrib` : 3rd-party code
- `devel` : various obsolete or in-development codes (experts only)
+ `devel` : various in-development or obsolete codes/notes (experts only)
- `doc` : the manual (not yet there)
+ `doc` : contains the manual
  `README.md` : this file
  `INSTALL.md` : installation instructions for various operating systems
- `LICENSE` : licensing information
+ `LICENSE` : how you may use this software
- `CHANGELOG` : list of changes made
+ `CHANGELOG` : list of changes, release notes
  `TODO` : list of things needed to do, or wishlist

-### Notes
+### Design notes

 C++ is used for all main libraries, avoiding object-oriented code.
 C++ `std::complex<double>` (aliased to `dcomplex`) and FFTW complex types are mixed within the library, since to some extent it is a glorified driver for FFTW.
 The interfaces are dcomplex.
 FFTW was considered universal and essential enough to be a dependency for the whole package.